We’ve got to make a few changes. We also need to let you know how BTB’s mission and services are going to be affected by the COVID-19 crisis.

 These are scary times.
 Typically, the coolheaded among us don’t want to panic or overreact.
 Nevertheless, in the face of a deadly global challenge, even the bravest of us may desperately search for the right reaction.
 And we may not always find it.
 Yet still, we do our utmost best.

 The fact is, the highly infectious nature of the novel coronavirus continues to stun us in unprecedented ways.
 And this is long before we even consider the economic fallout.
 Yet still, we remain bravely optimistic.
-Ready to reassure you and evolve beyond this crisis.
+Ready to reassure and evolve beyond this crisis.

 Since inception, the BTB team’s back-office operations planning primarily took place via simple virtual communications platforms.
 We are already used to doing informal meetings and discussions this way.
 As a result, much of what’s required now isn’t a big change for us.
 Administratively, it’s like things have shifted to our home field.